How to Apply

 Applications MUST include the following documents

 The system of the payment is organized by the coordinating institution, the University of Groningen.
-For further information see the consortium website or contact the general coordinator of the programme (euroculture@rug.nl).
+For further information see the consortium website or contact the Consortium coordinator of the programme (euroculture@rug.nl).
 The students can ask for financial support from various programmes – for more details see Scholarships.

-For citizens of all other countries (non-EU and non-EEA), the tuition fee is € 18 000.
 Payment is due to the University of Groningen, Netherlands.
 For details see the consortium consortium website.

 Scholarships